Aniruddh-0701/C-Programming-Basics/Looping Statements/indefinite_loops.md

 ---

-### 3. `do while` loop
+### 3. `do...while` loop

-The `do while` looping is yet another looping statement that is used in indefinite cases.
+The `do...while` looping is yet another looping statement that is used in indefinite cases.
 It works similar to the `while` loop where truthfulness of a conditional expression decides the flow.

 **Syntax:**